Quantum dynamics of monitored free fermions: Evolution of quantum correlations and scaling at measurement-induced phase transition: Introduction

-The results quoted above concern the steady ensemble of quantum states that emerges when the combination of unitary dynamics and quantum measurements acts on a system for a long time, $T \to \infty$.
+The results quoted above concern the steady ensemble of quantum states that emerges when the combination of unitary dynamics and quantum measurements acts on a system for a very long time, $T \to \infty$.
 In this situation, properties of the resulting quantum states do not depend on the initial state.
-At the same time, one can ask a question of quantum dynamics of a monitored system: How do quantum correlations evolve from the initial state towards this asymptotic ensemble as the evolution time $T$ increases?
-Clearly, the answer will in general depend not only on the system under consideration but also on the type of the initial state.
+At the same time, one can ask a question of quantum dynamics of a monitored system at $T<\infty$.
 Some aspects of this problem were discussed in the MIPT context for particular models and initial states \cite{Fava2023,FavaNahum2024,XiaoKawabata2024,Mochizuki2025,HisanoriFuji2025,Pan2025,Xiao2025universal}.
-It has been understood that dynamical properties allow one to define the ``purification'' and ``charge-sharpening'' phase transitions for random quantum circuits subject to measurements \cite{Gullans2020a,Agrawal2022,Zabalo2020a, Lunt2021measurement-induced,Loio2023}.
-At the same time, the quantum dynamics of monitored systems deserves much more attention, in particular in the context of free fermions, which is the subject of this work.
+It has been understood that dynamical properties allow one to define the ``purification'' and ``charge-sharpening'' phase transitions for random quantum circuits subject to measurements \cite{Gullans2020a,Zabalo2020a,Gullans2020scalable,Bentsen2021measurement, Lunt2021measurement-induced,Agrawal2022,Loio2023}.